NikSneMC/NikSOS/README.md

 </div>

 > [!WARNING]
-> There may be lot of bugs because It's tested only on my laptop
+> There may be lot of bugs because it's tested only on my laptop

 ## Table of Contents
 - [About](#-about)